AustinErben/cloud-based-data-pipeline/readme.md

 # **Student Metrics Data Pipeline**

 This project is an automated data pipeline built to assess and track student metrics using various AWS services.
-It extracts data from a CSV file uploaded to Amazon S3, processes and cleans the data using AWS Lambda, and loads the processed data into a PostgreSQL database.
+It extracts data from a CSV file uploaded to Amazon S3, processes and cleans the data using AWS Lambda, and loads the processed data into a PostgreSQL database via Glue.
 Finally, the data is visualized using Tableau for easier reporting and analysis.

-## **Overview**

-The goal of this project is to build a scalable and serverless data pipeline that allows a school district to collect, process, and analyze student performance data.
-The pipeline is designed to run on AWS using services such as Lambda, S3, Glue, and PostgreSQL, enabling automated data ingestion, transformation, and visualization.

 ## **Architecture**